Arkshine/discourse-alt-user-messages-button-for-admin/README.md

-# discourse-alt-user-messages-button-for-admin
+# Description

-Discourse Component: Alternative user messages button for Admin
+Discourse theme component in helping the admin to reduce accidental access to a user's messages from its profile.